vedanthpadigelwar/extensions-4-every-developer/Contributing.md

 1. Fork the project into your github acccount
 2. Clone the forked repo to your computer
 3. Create a branch to add a new extension.
 Kindly create a branch name like so, add-nameofextension-yourfirstname for consistency
-4. Add a web extension to the list in the [ReadMe](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/README.md)
+4. Add a web extension to the list in the [ReadMe](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/README.md), Name of Extension should be a heading three or H3 (###)
 5. Add a brief description of the extension
 6. Add a features heading, with the main and interesting features of the extension.
 Do this using a list.
 7. Add an availability heading to indicate on what browsers the extension can be found with a direct download link for each of those.